jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 With all options its size is about 10kB.

 	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2355,FR2433} launchpads and CHIPSTICKFR2433,
-    at 0.5, 1, 2, 4, 8, 16 MHz and 24MHz on FR2355.
+    at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz for FR2355,FR573x devices.

     For the moment, the IDE works under WINDOWS...

-    Files launchpad_3Mbds.txt are 16threads vocabularies 16MHz executables, with 3MBds XON/XOFF terminal,
+    Files launchpad_5Mbds.txt are 16threads vocabularies 16MHz executables, with 5MBds "4 WIRES" terminal,
+    usable with PL2303HXD only.
     Launchpad_115200.txt files are same except 115200Bds for unlucky linux men without TERATERM.
     For the launchpad MSP-EXP430FR5994 with SD_CARD, full version is available.
 For others, you must recompile forthMSP430FR.asm with SD_CARD_LOADER and SD_CARD_READ_WRITE switches turned ON (uncomment their line).